TharaniKadari/Network-Intrusion-Detection-System/README.md

 ## Overview

-This project implements a Deep Learning-based Network Intrusion Detection System (NIDS) designed to identify malicious network activities and cyber attacks from network traffic data.
+This project implements a Deep Learning-based Network Intrusion Detection System (NIDS) for identifying malicious network activities and cyber attacks from network traffic data.

-The system analyzes network traffic patterns and classifies them as normal or intrusive, helping improve cybersecurity monitoring and threat detection.
+The system analyzes network traffic patterns and classifies them as either normal or intrusive, helping improve cybersecurity monitoring and threat detection.

----

-## Problem Statement

-Traditional security systems often struggle to detect sophisticated cyber attacks in real time.

-This project aims to develop an intelligent intrusion detection system using machine learning and deep learning techniques to accurately identify malicious network traffic.

 ---